 We hold your Personal Information in both paper and electronic form.
+We are also in the process of streamlining our data management system by managing your Personal Information completely electronically which we hope will make your life even easier – this includes providing your consent via our electronic signature option.
 We take reasonable steps to protect the Personal Information we hold from misuse, interference, loss, and from unauthorised access, modification or disclosure.
-These steps include :
+These steps include:

-- holding paper records securely in accordance with Australian government security guidelines
+• holding paper, and electronic records securely in accordance with Australian

 Any Personal Information that we collect from our website or which we hold on our computer systems is stored in secure data storage facilities onshore in Australia and protected in accordance with Australian Government standards on the classification, protection and management of data.